ll4866/ll4866.github.io/_posts/2025-03-30-assignment-2.md

 |---------------|
 | ![Dhows Arrived](/assets/images/assignment-2/DhowsArrive.png) |

 ## Conclusion
 This assignment has allowed us to learn more about AI, specifically its capabilities of doing humanities tasks.
 On first glance, we did not identify any major conclusions from our data.
-Rather than not having enough information, it lies at the point that nothing ‘interesting’ comes out of the water.
-Upon closer inspection, we were able to extract some information, albeit their truth has to be researched further beyond our data.
-Zanzibar was a major maritime trade hub in East Africa.
-In 1909, it was under British colonial rule but had strong connections to Arabian traders, particularly from Oman.
+Rather than not having enough information, it lies at the point that nothing particularly ‘interesting’ surfaced from the shipping records.However, through closer inspection and contextual analysis, we were able to identify meaningful patterns—though these observations remain provisional and would require further research beyond our dataset to confirm.
+Zanzibar, in 1909, stood as a vital maritime trade hub in East Africa.
+Although under British colonial rule at the time, it maintained strong commercial ties with Arabian traders, particularly those from Oman.
 The high number of Zanzibar/British dhows indicates local dominance in maritime activity.
 We also took into account external influences that might affect the data, such as:

-- Seasonal trade routes depended heavily on monsoon patterns from March - May.
-Dhows from Arabia and India likely followed these seasonal winds.
-Notable by the drop in dhows arriving.
+- **Seasonal Trade Routes:** Maritime trade was heavily influenced by monsoon patterns, particularly between March and May.
+Dhows from Arabia and India likely followed these seasonal wind cycles—evident in the noticeable drop in arriving dhows during these months.
-- The dominance of British/Zanzibari dhows could reflect policies favoring local traders.
+- **Colonial Policies:** The dominance of British and Zanzibari dhows may have been shaped by colonial policies that favored local or colonial-affiliated traders, potentially limiting foreign competition.
-- The presence of German dhows could be linked to German East Africa, now countries Rwanda and Burundi, the continental portion of Tanzania, and a small section of Mozambique.
+- **German Presence:** The presence of German dhows could be linked to the presence of German East Africa at the time, which encompassed modern-day Rwanda, Burundi, mainland Tanzania, and a small section of Mozambique..
-- Arabian and German traders had moderate involvement, while French traders played a minor role.
+- **Relative Influence:** Arabian and German traders demonstrated moderate activity, while French traders seemed to play a relatively minor role in Zanzibar’s maritime network.

+Ultimately, while our project began as a technical exercise in digitization and data visualization, it gradually revealed layers of historical insight—underscoring how even seemingly mundane records can illuminate broader narratives when combined with careful analysis and contextual understanding.

 ## Contributions
 *On this assignment, Ahmad prompted the AI chatbots, created the .csv file in Google Sheets, made the Dhows graph, and wrote the initial documentation.
 We both refined the Shipping Report table and collaboratively wrote the markdown post.
 Lucas focused on the technical aspects, including double-checking the main table, visualizing the data in Kepler, creating a GIF, and proofreading.*